exgalcos/exgalcos.github.io/publications.md

 *Park, H. and Park, J. (2021+)  A robust false discovery rate controlling procedure using empirical likelihood with a fast algorithm. _Submitted_.

+*Kim, Y.,  Baek, S., Lee, D. and Park, J.  A Group Sequential Procedure to Control FDR for Group Margin and Its Application to GWAS with Linkage Disequilibrium Scores. _Submitted_.

 ### _In Preparation_

-*Kim, Y.,  Baek, S., Lee, D. and Park, J.  A Group Sequential Procedure to Control FDR for Group Margin and Its Application to GWAS with Linkage Disequilibrium Scores.

 *Park, H. and Park, J.  Estimation of normal mean vector under unknown and unequal variances.